michel-leonard/C-Quadratic-Sieve/README.md

 # GNU General Public License

 - As an undergraduate student, this project is part of my computer science + maths training.
-- This software proposition is from Michel Leonard
+- This software proposition is from Michel Leonard (student at Université de Franche-Comté)
-- There is of course no guarantee of any kind on the software
+- There is no guarantee of any kind on the software
 - C code is shared under the terms of the **GNU General Public License**
 - The **main mathematical and logical inspiration source** is located at :
     - [http://web.mit.edu/sage/export/flintqs-0.0.20070817/QS.cpp](http://web.mit.edu/sage/export/flintqs-0.0.20070817/QS.cpp) - **GNU General Public License**